luyilin/Maltose/README.md

 Type: `string`<br>
 Default: `100%`

-The default with of the panel.
+The default width of the panel.

 ### maxHeight